bartlebythecoder/traveller-universe-creator/README.md

  traveller-universe-creator
-v.05
-2021-10-28
+v.06
+2021-10-31

  Sector Generation
  by Sean Nelson

- The goal is to generate a sector of Traveller star systems
+ The goal is to generate an entire Traveller sector of stars, planets, moons using the latest scientific models.

- Possible Improvements Pending:
+ Possible Improvements Pending (likely in this order):

+   - Build a GUI for browsing data
+   - Rework/audit/validate the Traveller stat creation for mainworlds, nonmainworlds, moons
    - Rewrite Stellar creation rules using  Architect of Worlds
    - Create worlds using Architect of Worlds
-   - Expand moon data
-   - Build a GUI for browsing data
    - Export data to a PDF for publishing

 To Do list complete:

+   - COMPLETE 2021 10 31 v.06: Moons details added to orbital_body table
    - COMPLETE 2021 10 28: Moons created using Architect of Worlds
    - COMPLETE 2021 10 27: Density added for GG
    - COMPLETE 2021 10 26: Orbital Bodies around all stellar objects
    - COMPLETE 2021 10 26: Incorporate Forbidden Zones for planet orbits
    - COMPLETE 2021 10 25: Very Close Binaries combine stellar info for orbit creation
    - COMPLETE 2021 10 25: Distant stellar bodies added
-   - COMPLETE: Add Stellar Age
-   - COMPLETE: Appropriate Planet Size modifiers
-   - COMPLETE: Stellar data loaded in a database.
-   - COMPLETE: White Dwarf details and orbital bodies
-   - COMPLETE: Rolls are added to a table with relevant data
-   - FIXED: Minimum 25 size for GG

 Description: